-DIY Bubble Wand: A Crafty Twist on a Fun Pastime!
+DIY Wire Bubble Wands: A Crafty Twist on a Fun Pastime!

-This diy bubble wand craft is so much fun!
+These diy wire bubble wands are adorable, and so much fun!
 It’ll take you back to your childhood pastime of blowing bubbles and watching them drift and float in the breeze (and pop).
-This little bubble wand diy craft would be great for parties or weddings (I hear that bubble-blowing has replaced rice tossing nowadays )
+This little bubble wand diy craft would be great for parties or weddings (I hear that bubble-blowing has replaced rice tossing nowadays… )

 If you can make it teeny enough you could incorporate it into a cute necklace – do you remember those by the way; mini bubble blowing necklaces were a hot item back in the ?90s, early ’00s.
 For awhile I thought about making one of these for a relative’s granddaughter – I thought that would be a neat idea.